 The SENCo may utilise some further, in-depth assessments to establish the needs of the child.
-These may include tools like: Test of Auditory Processing Skills (TAPS), Dyslexia Screening, Dyslexia Portfolio, Phonological Processing assessments (PHaB), Test of Visual Processing Skills (TVPS), Cognitive Ability Tests (CATs), (WRIT), Sensory Profile, Fine motor skills asmeet with parents, child. alongside the SENCO to discuss the findings and agree a support plan for the child.
+These may include tools like: Test of Auditory Processing Skills (TAPS), Dyslexia Screening, Dyslexia Portfolio, Phonological Processing assessments (PHaB), Test of Visual Processing Skills (TVPS), Cognitive Ability Tests (CATs), (WRIT), Sensory Profile, Fine motor skills as-

-Link Assessment, Language for Learning observation, Renfrew Action Picture Test, Leuven Scales, Boxall Profile, Strengths and Difficulties Questionnaire (SDQ), Resilience Conversations, Stir-Following these assessling Children's Wellbeing Scale, Me and My Feelings Assessment, Child and Youth Resilience Measure.
-These formal assessments may be supported by in class observations of the ments, teachers will
+Boxall Profile, Strengths and Difficulties Questionnaire (SDQ), Resilience Conversations, Stirling Children's Wellbeing Scale, Me and My Feelings Assessment, Child and Youth Resilience Measure.
+These formal assessments may be supported by in class observations of the child.